Onward (film): Lawsuit

 In January 2020, San Francisco tattoo artist Sweet Cicely Daniher filed a copyright lawsuit against Disney, Pixar, and Onward producer Kori Rae.
-In September 2018, Pixar rented Daniher's "Vanicorn," a van decorated with a unicorn-themed mural, for use at the LA Auto Show in 2019.
+In September 2018, Pixar rented Daniher's "Vanicorn", a van decorated with a unicorn-themed mural painted by a local artist and based on the painting "Moonlight Magic" by Sharlene Lindskog-Osorio, for use at an event on the Pixar Animation Studios lot in September 2018.
 She learned about the production of Onward in May 2019 and, after seeing images of the van used by Ian and Barley Lightfoot in the film, came to believe that Pixar had copied the design of the Vanicorn in violation of her rental agreement with the company, as well as the Digital Millennium Copyright Act, the Visual Artists Rights Act, and the California Artists Protection Act.
 She sought in her suit to prohibit distribution of the film and any infringing advertisement or merchandise.
+The case was dismissed, after Daniher's copyright on the design was cancelled in March 2020 as it was "based on a pre-existing work" and that "she was not the author of the Vanicorn, because she hired someone to paint the unicorn mural".
+Daniher then attempted to sue Pixar for breach of the Lease Contract, but this second lawsuit was denied in May 2022.